sysdiglabs/secure-inline-scan/README.md

         -n                    Skip TLS certificate validation when pulling image

     -D         Get the image from the Docker daemon.
                Requires /var/run/docker.sock to be mounted in the container -C         Get the image from containers-storage (CRI-O and others).
                Requires mounting /etc/containers/storage.conf and /var/lib/containers
-    -T  Image is provided as a Docker .tar file (from docker save).
+    -T <PATH>  Image is provided as a Docker .tar file (from docker save).
-        Tarfile nust be mounted as /tmp/image.tar inside the container -O  Image is provided as a OCI image tar file.
+                Tarfile nust be mounted in <PATH> inside the container -O <PATH>  Image is provided as a OCI image tar file.
-        Tarfile must be mounted as /tmp/image.tar inside the container -U  Image is provided as a OCI image, untared.
+               Tarfile must be mounted in <PATH> inside the container -U <PATH>  Image is provided as a OCI image, untared.
-        The directory must be mounted as /tmp/image inside the container
+               The directory must be mounted as <PATH> inside the container

     == EXIT CODES ==

-    0   Scan result "pass" (or -j flag enabled)
+    0   Scan result "pass"
-    1   Scan result "fail" (unless -j flag enabled)
+    1   Scan result "fail"
     2   Wrong parameters
     3   Error during execution
 ```